jeog/TOSDataBridge/python/virtualization_tutorial.md

 This enables virtualization and handles initialization for you, returning an interactive shell that only accepts a quit command to close.
 From the remote side we can make the necessary calls(as above) or use the --virtual-client switch which will do it for us and drop us into an interactive interpreter.

-*notice the preceding space in the --virtual-server arg tuple " 55555" to indicate 'all available interfaces'*
+\**notice the preceding space in the --virtual-server arg tuple " 55555".
+This indicates an address of 'all available interfaces'*

 ![](./../res/vtut_loc_3.png)